TYLPHE/knights-travails/README.md

 ## Summary
 Knights Travails is a function that accepts the starting and end position of a chess board (from 0,0 to 7,7).
 The project uses the graph data-structure and finds the shortest possible route by using depth-first search (DFS).

 knightMoves.js contains a single factory function, `Graph()`.
-It returns `adjSquares`, which contains edges and 3 functions that,
+It returns `chessBoard`, which contains vertices and 3 functions that,
   1. Creates the vertices (`addVertices()`)
   2. Define the edges (`addEdges()`)
   3. List the shortest routes (`knightMoves()`)